Government College for Women, Nawakadal Srinagar

 Government College for Women, Nawakadal Srinagar commonly known as Women's college Nawakadal, Nowkadal College is a University Grants Commission recognized 2B and 12f college located in Old City Downtown Srinagar.
 It was established in 1961.
 The college is affiliated with the University of Kashmir.
 It is the only Women Institution in Kashmir Valley offering Commerce and management Courses.

 It has been awarded grade "A" by the NAAC.

 Location

-Women's College Nawakadal is located on the Southern bank of river Jehlum near the Nawakadal Bridge in old city of Srinagar locally known as Shehr-i-Khaas.
-It is the only institution of Higher Education for Women ideally located in Old City Srinagar (Downtown).
+Women's College Nawakadal is located on the Southern bank of river Jhelum near the Nawakadal Bridge in old city of Srinagar locally known as Shehr-i-Khaas.
+It is the only institution of Higher Education for Women located in Old City Srinagar (Downtown).
 It is located at a distance of about 6 km to south from the Srinagar city center Lal Chowk and about 1.5 km west from historical Jamia Masjid Srinagar.

 Establishment

 The Government of Jammu and Kashmir established the college in 1961 with Arts and Science subjects and a teaching faculty of 19 members with just 50 students.
 It was established during the reign of the then Prime Minister of Jammu and Kashmir Bakshi Ghulam Mohamad.